 The evidential requirements for this type of defence are high.
 However, if you can show that it was reasonably impossible for you to identify who was driving at the relevant time then you should not plead guilty to this offence.
 If accepted, the court will clear you of any blame.
 Whilst proving this type of defence is not straightforward, an expert member of our team will be able to advise you on the chances of your success.

 Through contacting PDA Law about failing to furnish, you can find out exactly where you legally stand.
-As we offer a free, no obligation meeting, as well as a no win, no fee service where appropriate, you can proceed without financial risk throughout the process.
+As we offer a free, no obligation meeting.